pekoto-zz/GCP-Big-Data-ML/README.md

 2. Worker node: Stores data and performs calculations
 3. Edge node: Facilitate communication between users and master/worker nodes

-_Edge computing: brings data storage closer to the location where it's needed.
-In contrast to cloud computing, edge computing does decentralized computing at the edge of the network.__
+__Edge computing__: brings data storage closer to the location where it's needed.
+In contrast to cloud computing, edge computing does decentralized computing at the edge of the network.

-_Edge Node (aka.
-Google Global Cache - GGC)_: Points close to the user.
+__Edge Node (aka.
+Google Global Cache - GGC)__: Points close to the user.
 Network operators and ISPs deploy Google servers inside their network.
 E.g., YouTube videos could be cached on these edge nodes.

-_Edge Point of Prescence_: Locations where Google connects its network to the rest of the internet.
+__Edge Point of Prescence__: Locations where Google connects its network to the rest of the internet.

 https://peering.google.com/#/